FlipW0rld/CS506_Project/README.md

 <p><b>Comparison between weekdays and weekends:</b> A bar chart can be used to compare the differences in arrival times between weekdays and weekends during the same time period.</p>

 ## Test
+The project plans to record data from October 7th to December 1st, and use October's data as the training set and November's data as the testing set.